Redeeming Falsifiability?: The Main Result

 \subsubsection{Some Intuition}

-The basic intuition behind this subsection's finding--and unless we are are confused, \cite{falsifiability}--is that in order to elicit information from an informed expert, no matter his prior, the value function induced by the contract cannot dip below the horizontal axis.
+The basic intuition behind this subsection's example is that, absent learning, in order to elicit information from an expert, no matter his prior, the value function induced by the contract cannot dip below the horizontal axis.
 That is, it must lie everywhere above \(0\).
-However, by randomizing judiciously (though randomization may not be necessary), the uninformed Bob can always secure a payoff no less than the minimum of the value function.
+However, by randomizing judiciously (though randomization may not be necessary), the quack can always secure a payoff no less than the minimum of the value function.
 He is not screened out.

-By allowing the informed Bob to learn, we make it so that although the value function does dip below the horizontal axis, the value function evaluated at any posterior that may result from learning is positive.
-The uninformed Bob is screened out.
+By allowing expert Bob to learn, we make it so that although the value function may dip below the horizontal axis at some priors, an expert can use information acquisition to move his posterior beliefs toward regions where the value function is higher, yielding strictly positive expected net payoff.
+Charlatan Bob, who cannot acquire information, is screened out.